Evan Mooney

-Evan Mooney (born 11 December 2007) is a Scottish professional footballer who plays as a midfielder for Scottish Premiership side St Mirren.
+Evan Andrew Mooney (born 11 December 2007) is a Scottish professional footballer who plays as a midfielder or forward for Premier League club Arsenal.

+Early life

+Evan Andrew Mooney, the second child of Lorna and Andrew, was born on 11 December 2007 in the town of Erskine, Scotland, where he was raised.
+His younger brother, Austin, is also a youth footballer for St Mirren.

 Career

 A product of the St Mirren academy, is described as a winger and made his league debut for the club on 19 October 2024 against Hearts.
-He scored his first senior goal in St Mirren's 3-2 win at St Johnstone in the Scottish Premiership on 14 December 2024.
+He scored his first senior goal in St Mirren's 3–2 win at St Johnstone in the Scottish Premiership on 14 December 2024.
 He signed a professional contract with St Mirren lasting until 2028.

+Mooney made an appearance as a second-half substitute as St Mirren defeated Celtic 3–1 in the final of the 2025–26 Scottish League Cup on 14 December 2025.

+In February 2026, he signed for English club Arsenal.
+Although the fee was undisclosed, St Mirren described it as "substantial...with potential for significant future add-ons and a sizeable sell-on clause".